 The 4 Most Important Values to Pass on to Your Children

-It’s very important that children learn that everything in life takes effort, and one of the paths to happiness is to learn to appreciate the simple things.
+It’s very important for children to learn that everything in life takes effort, and that one of the paths to happiness is to learn to appreciate the simple things.

 Education is one of the most important aspects of being a human being.
-If you’re a father, mother, grandmother, or teacher, it’s important that you ask yourself what you should pass on to the children around you.
-In today’s article we’d like you to consider these four core values.
+If you’re a father, mother, grandmother, or teacher, ask yourself: what are the important values you should pass on to the children around you?
+In today’s article, we’d like to suggest four.

-1. EmpathyWhat could be more important than learning how to put yourself in another person’s shoes?
-This is how you gain a better understanding of yourself and others – building your life on mutual respect, happiness, and harmony.
-To understand that your actions can cause others harm, and avoiding causing that harm to those around you, is an exceptional value.
+1. Empathy: one of the most important valuesWhat could be more important than learning how to put yourself in another person’s shoes?
+This is how you gain a better understanding of yourself and others – building a life based on mutual respect, happiness, and harmony.
+Understanding that your actions can cause others harm, and being able to avoid doing that, is an exceptional value.

-Empathy allows people to form true friendships, to respect their partners, and to be happy in the future with others in their lives.
-Knowing that other people also experience fear, joy, anxiety, or shame helps improve our society.
-And understanding that the things we do can hurt others makes us more respectful to their emotions.
+Empathy allows people to form true friendships, respect their partners, and be happy in the future with the other people in their lives.
+Knowing that other people also experience fear, joy, anxiety, and shame helps improve our society.
+Understanding that the things we do can hurt others also makes us more respectful towards their emotions.
 It’s a value that’s well-worth instilling in those around you.

-3. CommitmentCommitment is something that children will develop over time, but it can be promoted from the time that they are very young.
-As they grow, they’ll learn to be responsible for their day-to-day actions and become more mature.
-Committing to things helps them become better people, better students, better family members, and better friends… strong ties and values are instilled in this way.
-Teach them that there are important things in life that are worth fighting for, and this is why it’s important to be responsible and always try to improve oneself.
-They need to know that every word that is spoken has a meaning, for example, both at face value and beneath the surface.
+Teach them that there are important things in life that are worth fighting for, and this is why it’s important to be responsible and always try to be better.
+For example, they need to know that every word they speak has a meaning, both at face value and beneath the surface.

-Remember that to instill these core values it is you who must provide the good example.
-Be consistent, firm, and enthusiastic, while showing great affection toward your children.
+Remember that, to instill these core values, you’re the one who has to provide them with the good example.
+Be consistent, firm, and enthusiastic, and show them great affection.